Cruise Control: Dynamic Model Selection for ML-Based Network Traffic Analysis: Background and Motivation

 \subsection{ML-Based Traffic Analysis}

-Internet Service Providers (ISPs) must be able to accurately characterize traffic that they serve in order to ensure that their users receive the best possible service.
-However, this task is becoming increasingly difficult due to multiple factors, including traffic volume (\ie, relentlessly increasing network speeds) and opacity (\ie, widespread adoption of encryption).
-As such, conventional monitoring approaches are becoming inadequate~\cite{TLS1.3Survey} as they struggle to cope with modern Internet traffic characteristics.
-To address these challenges, network operators and researchers have turned to ML-based solutions~\cite{boutaba2018mlsurvey,MLEncrypted,DeepLearningSurvey}, which have been successfully applied to various network monitoring tasks, from traffic classification to quality of service inference~\cite{MLQoSQoE}.
-For example, while encryption makes direct measurement of application layer performance such as video streaming quality metrics impossible, ML models are able to accurately infer these metrics from encrypted network flows, providing crucial insights into user experience~\cite{Requet,mangla2018emimic,mazhar2018Qoe,EFFECTOR,bronzino2019inferring}.

 The typical ML-based traffic analysis pipeline follows a structured approach: First, raw network traffic is captured and undergoes preliminary processing, including operations such as header parsing, flow tracking, and data reassembly.
 The second stage focuses on feature extraction, where statistical computations and information encoding prepare the data for model input.
 Finally, the processed features are fed into an ML model to perform the target inference task.
-Traditionally, ML pipeline performance is evaluated during training, with the goal of generating a model with the highest accuracy (\eg, F1 score).
-However, a significant gap exists between the creation of models and their deployment in operational network environments as the conventional approach overlooks crucial real-world complexities that are absent in the training pipeline.
+Traditionally, the pipeline is evaluated based on inference performance (\eg, accuracy or F1 score).
+However, ML network deployments must operate in real-time and are thus subject to systems-related constraints such as the ability to extract packets from the network, compute features, and make inferences at line rates.
+Failing to do so can lead to packet loss, which compromises model performance~\cite{babaria2025fastflow}.